Learn more about libraries and librarianship as a career by becoming a Provost's Fellow in the University Libraries.

 About the fellowship program

 The Provost’s Fellowship in Information Science for the University Libraries provides outstanding CU Boulder graduate students at the master’s and PhD levels with the opportunity to expand their understanding of libraries’ and librarians’ roles in the evolving information ecosystem (facts & statistics about the University Libraries).
 From data curation, to archival management, to information literacy, librarians are organizing, preserving and providing access to information in ever-changing formats.
-Over the course of the spring semester, fellows will work with library faculty to explore the intersections of people, technology and information.
+Over the course of the spring semester, fellows work with library faculty to explore the intersections of people, technology and information.

 Fellows are awarded $1,500 for 100 hours of participation in the program that pairs them with a Library Faculty Mentor.
 Fellows receive the stipend in three installments.
 Fellows may also concurrently work towards earning the CTL Future Faculty Development Certificate.

-Spring 2023 project opportunities
+Examples of project opportunities

 - You must be currently enrolled as a full-time CU graduate student in good standing during the same academic term you are to serve as a fellow and receive a fellowship.